apache/flink/docs/ops/memory/mem_setup_tm.md

 If neither *size* nor *fraction* is explicitly configured, the [default fraction]({% link ops/config.md %}#taskmanager-memory-managed-fraction) will be used.

 See also [how to configure memory for state backends]({% link ops/memory/mem_tuning.md %}#configure-memory-for-state-backends) and [batch jobs]({% link ops/memory/mem_tuning.md %}#configure-memory-for-batch-jobs).

+#### Consumer Weights

+If your job contains multiple types of managed memory consumers, you can also control how managed memory should be shared across these types.
+The configuration option [`taskmanager.memory.managed.consumer-weights`]({% link ops/config.md %}#taskmanager-memory-managed-consumer-weights) allows you to set a weight for each type, to which Flink will reserve managed memory proportionally.
+Valid consumer types are:
+* `DATAPROC`: for RocksDB state backend in streaming and built-in algorithms in batch.
+* `PYTHON`: for Python processes.

+E.g. if a streaming job uses both RocksDB state backend and Python UDFs, and the consumer weights are configured as `DATAPROC:70,PYTHON:30`, Flink will reserve `70%` of the total managed memory for RocksDB state backend and `30%` for Python processes.

+<span class="label label-info">Note</span>
+For each type, Flink reserves managed memory only if the job contains managed memory consumers of that type.
+E.g, if a streaming job uses the heap state backend and Python UDFs, and the consumer weights are configured as `DATAPROC:70,PYTHON:30`, Flink will use all of its managed memory for Python processes, because the heap state backend does not use managed memory.

+<span class="label label-info">Note</span>
+Flink will not reserve managed memory for consumer types that are not included in the consumer weights.
+If the missing type is actually needed by the job, it can lead to memory allocation failures.
+By default, all consumer types are included.
+This could only happen when the weights are explicitly configured/overwritten.

 ## Configure Off-heap Memory (direct or native)